udacity/cd0381-advanced-java-programming-techniques-projectstarter/README.md

     When computing this value for a given crawl, the same URL is never counted twice.

-#### Implementing Crawler Output
+### Implementing Crawler Output

 Now, it's time to fill in `src/main/java/com/udacity/webcrawler/json/CrawlResultWriter.java`.
 This should feel similar to the last step, but this time you are writing to a file (or a `Writer`) instead of reading.
-Consider using the `javax.json` package, which is included with the project.
+Just like for the `ConfigurationLoader`, you should use a `ObjectMapper` from the Jackson library, but this time call the `ObjectMapper#writeValue` method.

 Once you are done, make sure the tests pass:

 ```
 mvn test -Dtest=CrawlResultWriterTest
 ```

+*Hint*: If a test fails due to a Stream being closed twice, try calling `ObjectMapper#disable(Feature)` with the `com.fasterxml.jackson.core.JsonGenerator.Feature.AUTO_CLOSE_TARGET` feature.
+This will prevent Jackson from closing the `Writer` in `CrawlResultWriter#write(Writer)`, since you should have already closed it in `CrawlResultWriter#write(Path)`.

 ### Step 3.
 Running the Legacy Crawler